Kellen-Linse/Data-Structs-Algos-and-Interviews/Grokkin/Patterns/Merge_Intervals/notes.md

   1. Sort input array by start value.
   2. Create output array, holding the first interval from the input array.
   3. Iterate over the input array.
-     1. If we meet the condition to merge, (the end of the last interval overlaps the start of the current interval).
+     1. If the end of the last interval overlaps the start of the current interval.
         1. We merge by making the end value of the last interval in the output array the larger of the two values between it's value and the end value of the current (i) interval in the input array.
      2. If no merge, push the current (i) interval onto the output array.
   4. Return the output array.